Project-3/Recipes/README.md

 re:Frigerator is an app that helps you indicate what items you have at home and aren't sure what you might want or can cook with those ingredients.

+To that end, you're presented with your most recently saved recipe upon login, whereupon you can also check out saved recipes and your inventory.
+You may toggle between whether or not you want your saved recipes at the forefront, ready for you to use once you get home and need to start cooking.

+Navigate to your inventory to add new ingredients from your stores.
+Update your list to reflect ingredients you're bound to have again or just delete ones you won't be using for a while.
+Click the search button and you can start exploring new recipes!

 Our project is hosted [here]().

 ### Tools of the Trade